openkruise/openkruise.io/versioned_docs/version-v1.4/user-manuals/cloneset.md

 ![Lifecycle circulation](/img/docs/user-manuals/cloneset-lifecycle.png)

+- When CloneSet create a Pod (including scaling up and recreate update):
+  - The Pod will be regarded as `Available` only after PreNormal hook is satisfied.
+  - `PreNormal` hook can be used for post-checks after pod creation.
+For example, one can check if the pod have been added as the SLB backends successfully.
+Without preNormal hook, one may encounter traffic loss during rolling upgrades if Operator(e.g., CCM) fails to add new pods to the SLB backends.
 - When CloneSet delete a Pod (including scale in and recreate update):
   - Delete it directly if no lifecycle hook definition or Pod not matched preDelete hook
   - Otherwise, CloneSet will firstly update Pod to `PreparingDelete` state and wait for user controller to remove the label/finalizer and Pod not matched preDelete hook